lorinkoz/talk-djangoconau20-schemas/slides.md

 --

-.warning[⚠️ For free users, there are now multiple catalogs]
+.warning[⚠️ For free users, what to do?]

 ---